JohnWSweeney/linkedListDemo/README.md

 	- Merged init function with write.
 	- Updated all functions to return C-style error codes.
 	- Replaced all instances of "NULL" with "nullptr".
-	- Renamed functions following Xilinx commmon clock FIFO conventions. where appropriate.
+	- Renamed functions following Xilinx common clock FIFO conventions. where appropriate.

 v1.5.6
 - Updated csList class and demo.